KevWal/KWTracker/README.md

 # KW Tracker Updates

-This tracker code is based heavily on the work by Roel Kroes in TBTracker, but now heavily modified by me.
+This tracker code is based heavily on the work by Roel Kroes in TBTracker, but now heavily modified by me, Kevin Walton.

 - Added Horus 4FSK Mode support

 - Addition of all UKHAS / HABHUB / Akerman LoRa Modes

+- Addition of TinyGS.com compatibility

 - Refactored into a C++ structure using guarded header files and cpp files (apart from TBTracker.ino is still named .ino to maintain Arduino IDE compatibility).
 This allows it to be compiled in both Arduino IDE and other C++ compilers like PlatformIO, as well as significantly speeding up development time as the whole program does not need recompiling after every change.

+- Added support for Airborne and Pedestrian modes - needed for UBlox GPS's

 - Different Debug serial port handling